 “On the first day of the Festival of Unleavened Bread, when it was customary to sacrifice the Passover lamb, Jesus’ disciples asked him, “Where do you want us to go and make preparations for you to eat the Passover?””
 (Mark 14:12)

-If we consider the context of what is happening in this passage, it does not make sense for a few reasons that Jesus and his disciples would be slaughtering and eating lamb in their observance of passover.
-First of all, according to scripture, the passover lamb is not to be sacrificed anywhere other than the temple (Deuteronomy 16:5), which existed in Jerusalem.
+If we consider the context of what is happening in this passage, it does not make sense for a few reasons that Jesus and his disciples would be slaughtering and eating lamb in their observance of Passover.
+First of all, according to scripture, the Passover lamb is not to be sacrificed anywhere other than the temple (Deuteronomy 16:5), which existed in Jerusalem.
 Nowhere is a trip to the temple mentioned in this account.
-Secondly, not all Jews were observing passover the same way at that time.
-There is recorded evidence of at least three distinct Jewish sects existing in Israel at the time of Jesus and his disciples: the Pharisees, Sadducees, and Galileans (believed by some to be the Essenes).
+Secondly, not all Jews were observing Passover the same way at that time.
+There is recorded evidence of at least three distinct Jewish sects existing in Israel at the time of Jesus and his disciples: the Pharisees, Sadducees, and Essenes.
 The Sadducees were in control of the temple and were the priestly class profiting from animal sacrifices in the temple.
 Jesus overturned their tables and set the animals free that they were selling for sacrifice (John 2:15).
 Jesus was also highly critical of the Pharisees, whom he refers to as “hypocrites, blind guides, and brood of vipers” (Matthew 23:13-36).
-The Galileans are the only sect that Jesus did not oppose throughout his ministry.
+The Essenes are the only sect that Jesus did not oppose throughout his ministry.

-Interestingly enough, the Galileans were the group that did not believe in animal slaughter, motivated by the words of the prophets that God does not want animal sacrifices (Isaiah 1:11, Jeremiah 7:22-24, Hosea 6:6, Zechariah 11:4-6).
-Instead they observed passover by breaking bread and drinking the fruit of the vine.
-While a slaughtered lamb is not mentioned as one of the food items in the disciples’ passover observance, bread and the fruit of the vine are mentioned in each of the accounts.
-This provides fairly strong evidence that Jesus and his disciples were observing passover the way the Galilean sect observed it rather than the way the Sadducees (and possibly the Pharisees) observed it.
+The Essenes were the group that did not believe in animal slaughter, motivated by the words of the prophets that God does not want animal sacrifices (Isaiah 1:11, Jeremiah 7:22-24, Hosea 6:6, Zechariah 11:4-6).
+Instead they observed Passover by breaking bread and drinking the fruit of the vine.
+While a slaughtered lamb is not mentioned as one of the food items in the disciples’ Passover observance, bread and the fruit of the vine are mentioned in each of the accounts.
+This provides fairly strong evidence that Jesus and his disciples were observing Passover the way the Essene sect observed it rather than the way the Sadducees (and possibly the Pharisees) observed it.